In order to protect our materials, we ask researchers to follow these rules:

 - If single-work, one-time permission to publish or to release media is granted, you must indicate the location of the cited material in the published work.
 Refer to our Citing Archives Materials page for guidelines.

-- Please donate a copy of all publications or media works that rely heavily on the collections of the Benedictine University Archives to the Library upon publication or release.
+- We request that researchers donate a copy of all publications or media works that rely heavily on the collections of the Benedictine University Archives to the Library upon publication or release.

 - Benedictine University does not assume responsibility for infringement of copyright in the material held by others.